wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    Data stewards collaborate with others to solve data corruption or mis-sychronization of data between apps and utilities.

-   In many organizations, to limit the impact of credential loss, they, after approval by the data owner, are the only accounts who can <strong>delete data</strong> which others put "in limbo".
+   PROTIP: In many organizations, to limit the impact of credential loss, they, after approval by the data owner, are the only accounts who can <strong>delete data</strong> which others put "in limbo".

    QUESTION: Does Microsoft provide all the tools that Data Stewards need?